evalaidc/phraseology/README.md

 Thanks to fellow classmate Eric Green for the ideas and constant support.

+Thanks to Hannah Schuster for fixing my local image tag to be able to show on Heroku.

 Thanks to excid3 for the github guide to using simple_calendar.

 Thanks to YouTube for letting us access their videos using links.